 St. Stephen's Cathedral

-Once in the center of the historic Vienna on Stefanplatz, it is impossible not to pay attention to the unusually beautiful building with high towers, very similar to the castle of the giant from a medieval fairy tale.
-In fact, it is the Cathedral of St. Stephen, the national symbol of Austria and its capital Vienna.
-The spire of the cathedral, 136 meters high, is visible from any part of the city, and its extraordinary features have been formed for many centuries.
+Once in the center of historic Vienna on Stephansplatz Square, it is impossible not to pay attention to an extraordinarily beautiful building with tall towers, very similar to the giant's castle from a medieval fairy tale.
+In fact, this is the Catholic Cathedral of St. Stephen, the national symbol of Austria and its capital Vienna.
+The 136-meter-high spire of the cathedral is visible from any part of the city, and its extraordinary features have been shaped over the centuries.

 St. Stephen's Cathedral

 Scientists claim that people have been living here for 4 thousand years.
-But the name of the place of Vienna is first mentioned at the end of the 9th century as a place of battle with the Magyars.
-And in the XII century, Vienna is considered to be such a large shopping center and a full-fledged city that in 1155 the Duke Henry Yazomirgott of the Babenberg dynasty declares Vienna its capital.
-And in every self-respecting capital there should be many temples.
-The church was founded in 1137, consecration occurred in 1147.
-But according to the testimonies of contemporaries, the cathedral was not completely completed by that time, it was still tuned and rebuilt for a long time.
-Interestingly, the first building was made in a Romanesque style, formed under the strong influence of Byzantium.
-Subsequent builders brought Gothic, rushing up, features into the appearance of the cathedral.
-As a result of which two architectural styles are combined at once, which makes it the brightest monument of medieval architecture.
+But the name of the town of Vienna was first mentioned at the end of the 9th century as a place of battle with the Magyars.
+And in the 12th century, Vienna was already considered such a large commercial center and a full-fledged city that in 1155 Duke Heinrich Yazomirgott of the Babenberg dynasty declared Vienna his capital.
+And every self-respecting capital should have many temples.
+The church was founded in 1137, and consecrated in 1147.
+But according to contemporaries, the cathedral had not been completed by that time, and it was still being completed and rebuilt for a long time.
+Interestingly, the first building was designed in the Romanesque style, which was strongly influenced by Byzantium.
+Subsequent builders brought Gothic, upward-looking features to the cathedral's appearance.
+As a result, it combines two architectural styles at once, which makes it the brightest monument of medieval architecture.

-St. Stephen's Cathedral was rebuilt and decorated not only at the request of the original believers.
+St. Stephen's Cathedral was rebuilt and decorated not only at the request of devoutly religious rulers.
 It happened that the temple was destroyed as a result of fires or wars.
-So already in 1258 the first church burned down.
-On April 23, 1263, a new one was consecrated in its place, this day is still celebrated.
+So already in 1258, the first church burned down.
+On April 23, 1263, a new one was consecrated in its place, and this day is still celebrated.

 St. Stephen's Cathedral

-In 1359, Rudolf IV of Habsburg laid a new, Gothic church on the site of the old.
-It is interesting that the walls of the new cathedral were erected around the existing church, and only then the ancient walls were dismantled.
+In 1359, Rudolf IV of Habsburg built a new Gothic church on the site of the old one.
+Interestingly, the walls of the new cathedral were built around the existing church, and only then the ancient walls were dismantled.
 Rudolf IV did not have to see the final result.
-St. Stephen's Cathedral was completed until 1579, when work was completed on a unique roof of 250 thousand glazed tiles.
-Surviving in the turbulent Middle Ages and at the beginning of New Time, the cathedral was catastrophically damaged by a fire at the end of World War II.
-As a result, the roof collapsed, a bell that fell on the North Tower destroyed the internal interiors, and an old organ burned down.
-Recovery was carried out by volunteers.
+St. Stephen's Cathedral was completed until 1579, when work was completed on a unique roof made of 250,000 glazed tiles.
+Having survived the turbulent Middle Ages and early Modern times, the cathedral was catastrophically damaged by fire at the end of the Second World War.
+As a result, the roof collapsed, the bell that collapsed on the North Tower destroyed the interior, and an ancient organ burned down.
+The restoration was carried out by volunteers.
 By the end of 1948, the main roof was restored.
-By the memorial date, on April 23, 1952, services resumed.
-The process ended only by 1960.
+By the memorable date of April 23, 1952, services resumed.
+The process was completed only by 1960.

-Since the 1980s, a full-scale restoration has been ongoing, which has not ended to this day.
+Since the 1980s, a full-scale restoration has been underway again, which has not been completed to this day.

-The cathedral was named after St. Stephen, who adopted N.E. martyrdom for spreading the teachings of Christ.
+The cathedral was named after St. Stephen, who was martyred in 34 A.D. for spreading the teachings of Christ.
 His righteous life and sincere faith aroused the indignation of opponents of Christianity.
-Accused of Jerusalem's Sanhedrin in heresy and blasphemy, Archdeacon Stefan instead of excuses said that he saw Christ in Heaven at his right hand from God.
-For these words, Stefan was stoned, as a result of which he accepted death.
+Accused of heresy and blasphemy by the Jerusalem Sanhedrin, Archdeacon Stephen, instead of justifying himself, declared that he saw Christ in Heaven at the right hand of God.
+For these words, Stefan was stoned to death.

 St. Stephen's Cathedral St. Stephen's Cathedral St. Stephen's Cathedral St. Stephen's Cathedral St. Stephen's Cathedral St. Stephen's Cathedral